bvantagelimited/mobile-sdk-showcase-apps/ipification-sdk-native-script/README.md

 # IPification + NativeScript Code Samples

-This repo contains the code of the [NativeScript Code Sample] companion application.
+This repo contains the code of NativeScript sample application + IPification plugin.

 *The code is currently Angular based.*